1 Pre-entry Tax Planning

 In addition, section 807A TCA 1997 taxes certain income from an offshore trust which is payable to Irish resident or ordinarily resident beneficiaries.

-Section 579 TCA 1997 applies to attribute gains in an offshore trust to an Irish resident or ordinarily resident settlor who is deemed to have an interest in the settlement.
+Section 579 TCA 1997 applies to attribute gains in an offshore trust to an Irish resident or ordinarily resident settlor who is deemed to have an interest in the settlement, irrespective of their domicile.
 Section 579A apportions gains in an offshore trust to Irish resident or ordinarily resident domiciled beneficiaries.

 3.6 Is there any general anti-avoidance or anti-abuse rule to counteract tax advantages?

-Section 811 and section 811A TCA 1997 are general anti-avoidance provisions which are designed to counteract certain transactions which have little or no commercial merit but are orchestrated in such a way so as to result in a tax deduction or to reduce a tax liability.
+S.811 (and s.8111A) TCA 1997 are general anti-avoidance provisions which are designed to counteract certain transactions which have little or no commercial merit but are orchestrated in such a way so as to result in a tax deduction or to reduce a tax liability.
+The general anti-avoidance rules contained in s.811 and s.811A TCA 1997 apply to transactions commencing on or before 23 October 2014.

-A "tax avoidance transaction" is defined under section 811 as a transaction in which Revenue could reasonably form an opinion that it gives rise to: a tax advantage; the reduction/avoidance/deferral of a tax charge or potential tax charge or increase in an actual or potential tax refund; and it was not undertaken primarily for purposes other than to achieve a tax advantage.
+A 'tax avoidance transaction' is defined under s.811 as a transaction in which Revenue could reasonably form an opinion that it gives rise to: a tax advantage; the reduction/avoidance/deferral of a tax charge or potential tax charge or increase in an actual or potential tax refund; and it was not undertaken primarily for purposes other than to achieve a tax advantage.
 However, this does not apply to a transaction carried out in the normal course of business and not undertaken primarily to achieve a tax advantage (the business purpose exception) or designed to take advantage of any particular tax relief provided there is no misuse.

 4.1 What liabilities are there to direct taxes on the remittance of assets or funds into Ireland?